reidst/VanillaSwirl/README.md

 $ cd VanillaSwirl
 ```
 2. Configure your worlds.
 See [Configuration](#configuration) below.
-3. Write your hostname to the `hostname` file (this is the same address you
+3. Write your hostname to the `hostname.txt` file (this is the same address you
 would enter into the `Server Address` field in Minecraft's multiplayer menu).
 For instance, if your server has the domain name `mycoolmcserver.net`, then run:
 ```sh